MarkD833/RCBUS-8051-Board/README.md

 * The on-board latch (74LS259) can be written to ($F800..$FBFF)
 * RCBus IO space can be accessed ($FC00..$FFFF)

+The LED's on the output port of an [SC129 board](https://smallcomputercentral.com/rcbus/sc100-series/sc129-digital-i-o-rc2014/) can be turned on or off from MON51 by editing data memory at address $FC00 (= RCBus IO space address $00).

 # Still to do
 * Separating program and data space once the code is loaded
 * Further checks on the RCBus IO space using a few of Steve Cousins boards
+* Enabling an internal reboot so loaded code can execute from address $0000